 A: Typical implementation timeframes are between 2-4 weeks for mid-sized landscapes.

 Q: If security applications are available in standard installations of Solution Manager, why do we need to work with partners such as Layer Seven Security to configure these components?

 A: Solution Manager provides the framework and the tools to perform advanced security monitoring.
 However, the standard installation of Solution Manager does not provide sufficient content for security monitoring.
 The content is developed, maintained and supported by Layer Seven Security.
 This includes patent-pending custom security policies, reports, dashboards, config stores, BW infoproviders, data collectors, monitoring objects and guided procedures.
 The content is licensed by SAP customers from Layer Seven Security and imported or transported into Solution Manager.

-Q: What are the benefits of using Solution Manager for security monitoring versus third party tools such as Onapsis?
+Q: What are the benefits of using Solution Manager for security monitoring versus third-party tools?

 Q: Does Layer Seven Security provide online demos for security monitoring using Solution Manager?

 A: Yes, you can request a demo from Layer Seven Security.

 Q: Does Layer Seven Security provide free readiness checks and trials for security monitoring using Solution Manager?